-A detailed semi-rectified photographic record had been created for all the 2.3.1 exteriors and much of the interiors by the RCAHMS; this was provided by Historic Scotland on photoCD prior to the survey and it served as the basis for creating the external elevations.
-However, there were notable gaps within the record and also some photographs were too oblique to be used as the basis of creating elevation drawings.
-As a consequence rectified photography was undertaken of some internal elevations in order to provide the basis for the creation of elevation drawings.
-This was, where possible, undertaken with a medium format camera, although in some instances, particularly with smaller elevations, 35mm SLR cameras were used.
-Survey control was established with a reflectorless total station to the walls to enable them to be digitised into a CAD system.
-Co-ordinates were defined for the rectified photograph targets, to facilitate the subsequent plotting of the photographs.
+2.3.1 A detailed rectified photographic survey had been undertaken for all the exteriors and much of the interiors by Historic Scotland Photographic Unit; this was provided by Historic Scotland on PhotoCD prior to the survey and it served as the basis for creating the external elevations.
+However, there were some gaps within the record and some photographs were too oblique to be used as the basis of creating elevation drawings.
+Some additional rectified photography was undertaken.
+Survey control for the photographs was established with a reflectorless total station to enable them to be digitised into a CAD system.
 The elevations generated by instrument survey were superimposed on those generated by rectified photography within a CAD environment.